DBJDBJ/dbj_fixedstring/readme.md

 int main (void)
 {
+    // create and use the "autoslab"
+    // char mem block heap allocated and referenced
+    // and auto freed at app exit
     auto fixie = dbj::fixed_string::make(0xFF) ;
-    // exactly the same
-    // interface as std::string_view
+    // exactly the same interface as std::string_view
-    // with the ability to mutate the char
+    // with the added ability to mutate fixie[0] = '0';
-    // block heap allocated and referenced
-    // auto freed at app exit
-    fixie[0] = '0';
     fixie.at(1) = '1';
     fixie.data()[2] = '2';